lucidworks/cloud-usage-reporting-tools/README.md

-  -n                Kubernetes namespace to label, or dash (-) to label cluster instead of a namespace --cost-center     Cost center for the namespace (NNN, or eng or sales or proserve or support (stored as NNNN)) --purpose         Purpose, Salesforce customer or prospect name --end-date        Expected end date for the namespace (YYYY-MM-DD or +NN in days) --sfdc-oppid      Salesforce Opportunity ID
+  -n                Kubernetes namespace to label, or dash (-) to label cluster instead of a namespace --cost-center     Cost center for the namespace (NNN, or eng or sales or proserve or support (stored as NNNN)) --purpose         Purpose, Salesforce customer or prospect name --end-date        Expected end date for the namespace (NN days from now or YYYY-mm-dd) --sfdc-oppid      Salesforce Opportunity ID
   -?,-help          Display this help
     -usage,